pakicode/wazuh-documentation/source/installation-guide/installing-elastic-stack/xpack_rbac.rst

     :width: 100%

 What's happening?
 The user Jack has no privileges to modify the `.kibana` index and it's fine.
 We need to login with a higher privileges user to click on the `Dismiss` button like we did to add a Wazuh Api.
-We can use the Wazuh API manager user to do it or use the `elastic` user and go to Management > Kibana > Advanced settings as follow:
+We can use the Wazuh admin user to do it or use the `elastic` user and go to Management > Kibana > Advanced settings as follow:

 .. thumbnail:: ../../images/x-pack/xpack10.png